xolox/vim-lua-inspect/README.md

 ### The `:LuaInspect` command

-You shouldn't need to execute this command manually unless you've disabled automatic highlighting using the `g:lua_inspect_events` option.
-When you execute the `:LuaInspect` command the plug-in runs the LuaInspect tool and then highlights all variables in the current buffer using one of the following highlighting groups:
+You don't need to use this command unless you've disabled automatic highlighting using `g:lua_inspect_events`.
+When you execute this command the plug-in runs the LuaInspect tool and then highlights all variables in the current buffer using one of the following highlighting groups:

  * <span style="color: #600000">luaInspectGlobalDefined</span>
  * <span style="color: #FFF; background: #F00">luaInspectGlobalUndefined</span>